trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - **Sender:** `rejump@eraqron.shop`
 - **Recipient:** `jump@eraqron.shop`

-Because the SMTP session was not encrypted, Wireshark was able to inspect the SMTP protocol directly, including the sender and recipient information exchanged during the session.
-This provided visibility into the outbound email communications observed in the packet capture.
+Because the SMTP session was unencrypted, the sender and recipient email addresses were visible within the packet capture.

 ---
 ## Lessons Learned